MisterJulsen/Create-Train-Navigator/README.md

 - English (100%)
 - German (100%)

-## Please note ...
+## **Please note!**
-... when using this mod (especially alpha versions) that it can always contain bugs that could potentially damage your world!
-So please make a backup of your world before embedding this mod.
+To protect your world from damage, you should always create a backup of your world before installing an update of this mod.
+Alpha versions in particular may contain critical bugs!

-## Supported Versions
+## **Supported Versions**
-A fabric version of this mod is currently not planned and the mod is mainly ported to newer versions.
+A **fabric** version of this mod is currently **not planned** and the mod is mainly ported to **newer versions**.
 Please don't ask when the update for version X will come out as I don't know myself.
 The update will come when I have time for it and it's ready.